3nd Annual Caribbean Bee College

 In 2013, HBREL partnered with the East Caribbean Bee Research and Extension Center at St. Georges University in Grenada, the Association of Caribbean Beekeepers’ Organizations, and the Grenada Association of Beekeepers to offer the College in the Caribbean for the first time.
 This 3-day honey bee extension event served as a learning experience for beekeepers, farmers, those in various bee-related industries and others interacting with honey bees and beekeeping at any level.
 We had nearly 100 participants from 12 countries.

-Registration is expected to open by November 1st 2014.
+Registration is expected to open soon.
 When it is open, a registraion link will appear here.
+To reserve a space early or put your name on the contact list please email Dwayne Mitchell email@example.com .

 The 3-day event will consist of two-days of lectures and workshops and one-day of meetings, technical tours, and a cultural evening.
 Local refreshments, vendors, and thethird Annual Caribbean Honey Show will be featured during this exciting event.